Inches (album)

-Inches is an album by Les Savy Fav.
+Inches is a compilation album by Les Savy Fav.
 Initial pressings of the CD came with a DVD featuring live performances, music videos and photos.

 The album is a collection of singles from 1995–2004, containing many songs that were previously available on vinyl only.
 Among the tracks is "The Sweat Descends," which later became a single and was placed on several Best of 2004 rankings.
 "Meet Me in the Dollar Bin" is a song about one-hit wonders and bands that fall out of style.
 The song "Reformat" is recorded in two versions: a live version from a concert with fans providing extra vocals and a six-minute 'radio play' about a submarine captain who is executed by guillotine in a football stadium.